In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 - Thoroughly clean the portafilter handle, the basket, and the cleaning disc.

-Required Tools For Cleaning Sage Coffee Machine
+Required Tools For Cleaning the Sage Coffee Machine

 To clean a Sage coffee machine, you need the following Sage Coffee Machine Cleaning tools: